feathersjs/feathers/readme.md

 ## Getting Started Is Easy

-Like we said, services are just simple modules that expose certain methods to the providers.
-This makes it easy to initialize a service that say... provides a single TODO:
+Building an app with Feathers is easy.
+There are only 4 things to worry about.
+A wrapped express server, providers, services & middleware.
+Services are just simple modules that expose certain methods to the providers in order to CRUD your data.
+We can easily initialize a service that say... provides a single TODO:

 ```js
 var feathers = require('feathers');